Urban BioFilter

 PURIFIES THE AIR

-INCREASES DIVERSITY
+INCREASE DIVERSITY

 All types of native plant species can be implanted in dry urban spaces.